ifLab/edx-documentation/en_us/students/source/SFD_licensing.rst

  :width: 600

-For a license that reserves some, but not all, rights, you can select the license to get more information about your rights.
+For a license that reserves some, but not all, rights, you can select the license to get see information about your rights.